chrisullyott/udacity-fsnd-final/README.md

 #### Log in as the default root user

-_First, download the supplied private key to your computer, chown it, and use it to log in:_
+_First, download the supplied private key to your computer, chmod it, and use it to log in:_

 ```
 $ chmod 600 ~/.ssh/udacity_key.rsa